Edmonton Neurotherapy

 Figure A. Areas of the brain involved in depression.

 Of particular relevance to depression are the ventromedial and dorsolateral prefrontal cortices.
-The ventromedial PFC plays an important role in negative affect.
+The ventromedial prefrontal cortex plays an important role in negative affect.
 Damage to this brain area results in a reduction of negative affect such as guilt, shame, embarrassment, and regret.
 Disturbances of the vmPFC are believed to lead to these depressive symptoms.

 In this vein, Henriques & Davidson (1990, 1991) examined frontal EEG asymmetry in currently depressed versus never depressed individuals and found elevated left frontal alpha power in the depressed individuals.
 Other researchers have confirmed these findings as well as observing that individual differences in frontal asymmetry emerge early in life and are associated with individual differences in “approach-withdrawal” behavior and the “introversion-extroversion” personality dimension.
 Taken together, these findings suggest that EEG asymmetry marked by relative left frontal hypoactivation may be a biological marker of familial and, possibly genetic risk for mood disorders.